nilsou/NHSlidingController/README.md

 That's it.
 You can now slide and reveal the bottom view controller.
 You can also trigger the open/close animation programatically.

 The `UIViewController+SlidingController` category adds the NHSlidingController as a property of your view controllers.
-In Any of your view controllers you can do:
+In any of your view controllers you can do:

 ``` objective-c
 NHSlidingController *slidingController = self.slidingController;
 [slidingController toggleDrawer];
 ```

 ##Adding NHSlidingController to your project